 Walking: Old Town is very pedestrian friendly.
-The Studios of Key West main campus is located 8 blocks away from the residencies.
+The Studios of Key West main campus is located next door to the residency guesthouse.

-Cars: Artists who arrive with their vehicle will find limited parking on the street near the residences.
+Cars: Artists who arrive with their vehicle will find limited parking on the street near the residency guesthouse.
 Parking in some areas of the island can be difficult to nearly impossible in high season.
 Depending on what you hope to do while in residence, some artists find a vehicle useful during their stay, some find they rarely use them.

 Artists will have access to a shared kitchen, a covered outdoor common area, and a shaded courtyard.
 Two residences are located on the ground floor, while two are second floor spaces.
 All spaces have AC.

 The kitchen is well equipped, linens are provided and there are laundry facilities on site.
 Most cell phones work fine and there is WIFI access.
 There are no televisions.

 All live/work spaces include a private bedroom and bathroom; some workspaces are detached from the artist’s living space, some are combined.
 (Artists are assigned to accommodations based upon the specifications they stated in the space requirements section of the residency application.)

 We will work with you to set up your work space with tables, easels, writing tables, stools, chairs, pin-up boards or whatever else (within reason!) you need to work.